 How Do Vbeam Treatments Work?

-The Vbeam laser system produces an intense but gentle burst of light that selectively destroys the blood vessels of vascular lesions without damaging the surrounding skin and tissue.
+The Vbeam laser system produces an intense burst of light that selectively destroys the blood vessels of vascular lesions without damaging the surrounding skin and tissue.
 The laser is tuned to a frequency that your blood vessels can absorb but your skin cannot.

 When your vessels are heated, they coagulate and are slowly absorbed by your body through its natural healing process.
 View more about Vbeam results here.